TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Fluid.rst

 ==============================

 .. tip::
-   Texts can also be translated direclty in the PHP code, for example in a ViewHelper.
+   Texts can also be translated directly in the PHP code, for example in a ViewHelper.
 See :ref:`extension-localization-php`.

 Consider you have to translate the following static texts in your Fluid